 SECTION III. – DOCUMENTATION

-For more detail, see paragraph 62-788.301(2)(e) – (f) and 62-788.341(3)(d) – (e), F.A.C.
+For more detail, see paragraphs 62-788.301(2)(e) – (f) and 62-788.341(3)(d) – (e), F.A.C.

 This application package must include copies of documentation sufficient to demonstrate that the tax credit applicant, which must be the signatory to a Voluntary Cleanup Agreement or BSRA, incurred and paid the costs that were either integral to site rehabilitation or that were for solid waste removal (applies to BSRAs only).
 Costs for site rehabilitation must have been incurred between January 1 and December 31 of the year for which the application is being submitted and paid prior to submittal of the tax credit application; costs for solid waste removal must have been incurred and paid since July 1, 2006.
 Costs claimed in applications for site rehabilitation and solid waste removal must be summarized in an included cost summary table.